"Mental Health is not a destination, but a process. It's about how you drive, not where you're going."

 Children’s mental health problems are real, common, and treatable.
 Although one in five children has a diagnosable mental health problem, nearly two-thirds of them get little or no help.

 Untreated mental health problems can undermine a child’s ability to thrive at home, at school, and in the community.
-Without treatment, children with mental health issues are at increased risk for problems now and later in life, such as problems in school (including dropping out), getting in trouble with the criminal justice system, unemployment, and suicide.
+Without treatment, children with mental health concerns are at increased risk for problems now and later in life, such as problems in school (including dropping out), getting in trouble with the criminal justice system, unemployment, and suicide.

 Parents and family members are usually the first to notice if a child has problems with emotions or behavior.
 Your observations, along with those of teachers and other caregivers, can help determine whether you need to seek help for your child.

-While all children struggle from time to time and may have one of the following issues to some degree, the following signs may indicate the need for professional help when more than one is present, or if a single issue is persistent and/or interfering with school, friendships, or home life:
+While all children struggle from time to time and may have one of the following concerns to some degree, the following signs may indicate the need for professional help when more than one is present, or if a single issue is persistent and/or interfering with school, friendships, or home life:

 Decline in school performance